trickster0/OffensiveRust/README.md

 ## Pitfalls I found myself falling into

-Careful of \0 bytes, do not forget them for strings in memory, it spent a lot of my time but windbg always helped resolving it.
+Careful of \0 bytes, do not forget them for strings in memory, I spent a lot of my time but windbg always helped resolving it.

 ## Interesting Rust libraries